codeincontext/mozaicio/README.md

 Details
 ---
-Each image processed from flickr is stored in 5 redis sets.
-This means that over time, as the system has more images, we can return more accurate mosaics
+The URL of each image processed from flickr is stored in 5 redis sets.
+The key of each set is derived from the RGB value of the colour, rounded to different amounts (giving multiple accuracy elvels).
+This means that over time, as the system has more images, we can return more accurate mosaics.
 ```
   // 5 levels of accuracy:
+  //          R  G  B
   //  - 0.1:  25:25:25 (~15625 colours)
   //  - 0.08: 20:20:20 (~15625 colours)
   //  - 0.06: 15:15:15 (~3375 colours)